chef/chef-web-docs/chef_master/source/resource_dmg_package.rst

 ``app``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The name of the application as it appears in the ``/Volumes`` directory, if it differs from the resource block's name.
+   The name of the application as it appears in the ``/Volumes`` directory if it differs from the resource block's name.

 ``checksum``
    **Ruby Type:** String